himoacs/solace_kdb_whitepaper/whitepaper.md

 ## Pub/Sub

-Now that we have covered the basics of different types of communication (synchronous vs asynchronus) and different messaging patterns (IPC, and request/reply), let's turn our attention to a very popular messaging pattern known as publish/subscribe or commonly known as, pub/sub.
+Now that we have covered the basics of different types of communication (synchronous vs asynchronous) and different messaging patterns (IPC, and request/reply), let's turn our attention to a very popular messaging pattern known as publish/subscribe or commonly known as, pub/sub.

 Pub/sub supports bi-directional asynchronous communication from many to many applications.
 It is commonly used to distribute data among numerous applications in enterprises.
 In such an architecture, the event broker acts as an abstraction layer to decouple the publisher and consumers from each other.